Temperature Operating Limits

 At the upper end of the scale the high temperatures may also initiate unwanted or irreversible chemical reactions and / or loss of electrolyte which can cause permanent damage or complete failure of the battery.
 This in turn sets an upper temperature operating limit for the battery.

 At the lower end of the scale the electrolyte may freeze, setting a limit to low temperature performance.
-But well below the freezing point of the electrolyte, battery performance starts to deteriorate as the rate of chemical reaction is reduced.
+But well above the freezing point of the electrolyte, battery performance starts to deteriorate as the rate of chemical reaction is reduced.
 Even though a battery may be specified to work down to -20°C or -30°C the performance at 0°C and below may be seriously impaired.

 Note also that the lower temperature working limit of a battery may be dependent on its State of Charge.
 In a Lead Acid battery for instance, as the battery is discharged the Sulphuric Acid electrolyte becomes increasingly diluted with water and its freezing point increases accordingly.